Department-Level Phish Reporting with Anonymous Responses

 1. Go to Settings → Company Edit

-Once enabled, department-level data will appear automatically in reports across all past and future phishing simulations.
+Once enabled, department-level data will appear automatically in reports across all past and future anonymised phishing simulations.

 What You’ll See in Reports